 For VST / CLAP plugins the procedure is similar but because MUX Modular has no access to the plugin editor itself,

 instead of right-clicking a plugin parameter you give it a little tweak and then open the plugin context menu via the Options button at the top of the plugin editor,

 there you'll find "Map MIDI Controller" and you'll see that the last tweaked parameter is already set as the target parameter.

 MIDI Mapping Location

 MuLab is constructed in a modular way.

 You can see it as a tree structure with the root being the Project Modular Area.

-Each module (also VST plug-ins are modules) has its own MIDI controller map.
+Each module (also VST / CLAP plugins are modules) has its own MIDI controller map.

 So MIDI CC mappings can exist on any modular level in the modular tree structure.